 Libations of cold tea, scatter crusts.

 The final stanza furthers the idea of the “Processional stooping”.
 Notice that, throughout ‘At a Potato Digging’, the stanzas are linked together as they continue and expand the idea of the previous one.
 This activity is presented as continued unquestionably and inevitably (“Recurs mindlessly as autumn”).
 The idea of autumn refers not only to the harvest season, but to the fall of leaves, and the history surrounding that particular moment of the year.
 The lyrical voice remembers the past and, especially, the famine: “Centuries/Of fear and homage to the famine god”.
-The “Processional stooping” described as the potato harvesting, with its annual, endured, and religious form, refers to the dependence that this particular community has to the potato due to its previous history.
+The “Processional stooping” described as the potato harvesting, with its annual, endured, and religious form, refers to the dependence that this particular community has on the potato due to its previous history.

 There are more explicit religious references such as “famine god”, “humbled”, and “seasonal altar”.
 This is because there is a need for these workers to worship the land and not take the harvest for granted (“Toughen the muscles behind their humbled knees,/Make a seasonal altar of the sod”) , as they did at the moment of the famine.